 Don't assume that just because your score falls in a certain range, a lender won’t talk to you.
 Everyone’s rules are different: One lender may approve only customers with the highest numbers, while another may offer a lower interest rate depending on your score.

-According to FICO®, there are three things you can do right now to help your credit score:
+According to FICO,® you can do three things right now to help your credit score: